Allan-Kipkorir/Current-Employees-system/README.md

 A **Python-based** Employee Management System using Object-Oriented Programming (OOP) and CSV file storage.
 This system allows you to **add, view, update, delete, search, sort, and save employee records** via a **simple menu interface.**

-**Features**
+**Features:**

-Add new employees with validated inputs
+1. Add new employees with validated inputs

-View all employees in a formatted display
+2. View all employees in a formatted display

-Update employee details
+3. Update employee details

-Delete employee records
+4. Delete employee records

-Search employees by name
+5. Search employees by name

-Sort employees alphabetically
+6. Sort employees alphabetically

-Save and load employee data using CSV
+7. Save and load employee data using CSV

-**Prerequisites**
+**Prerequisites:**

 Python 3.x installed on your system

 Basic understanding of running Python scripts

-Installation
+**Installation**

 Clone or download this repository or save the Employee class code to a .py file, e.g., employee_system.py.